Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 * Lighthouse performance score	> 80
 * Total JavaScript size	< 170kb

-To enforce the peformance budget you can use (Google's Ligthouse)[https://developers.google.com/web/tools/lighthouse] performance tool to test the site regulary and when you intend on implementing any new changes.
+To enforce the peformance budget you can use [Google's Ligthouse](https://developers.google.com/web/tools/lighthouse) performance tool to test the site regulary and when you intend on implementing any new changes.

 ## Performance models

-A a scientific way to building your understanding of something is make it into a model.
-Well the smart people at Google have done just that with performance.
-They call it **RAIL**, and its a user-centric model that breaks down the users experience into actions.
+A scientific way to building your understanding of something is to make it into a model.
+Well, the smart people at Google have done just that with performance.
+They call it **RAIL**, and it's a user-centric model that breaks down the user's experience into actions.

-RAIL is an acronym for Response, Animation, Idle, and Load.
+RAIL is an acronym for **Response, Animation, Idle, and Load**.
 Each one of these terms represents distinct aspects of the web cycle process.

-This model is based on who users perscienve and interact with a website.
-UX researchers and engineers have broken down this perception and interaction to milliseconds and it all starts with the users requests and the fullfillment of that request.
+This model is based on who users perceive and interact with a website.
+UX researchers and engineers have broken down this perception and interaction into milliseconds, and it all starts with the user's requests and the fulfillment of that request.
 RAIL breaks down this process into **Goals** and **Guidelines**.

 * **Goals** metrics related to user experience